Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: Whistler wave over-reflection in the EMHD model

 When $V_A \ll 1$, there are two roots of $Q$ located at $\left(\frac{m}{2\omega}\left( 1 + \sqrt{1 \pm 4\omega d_iV_A\sqrt{m^2-1/4}} \right)\right)^{2/3}$.
 In this case, the domain is divided into two regions where the solution is wavelike, $Q>0$ separated by an `evanescent region' region where the solution is damped, $Q<0$.
 Let $\mu_1,\mu_2$ denote the locations of the two zeroes of $Q$, and assume $Q<0$ for $\mu_1\leq s\leq \mu_2$.
 Then, it can be shown using a Liouville-Green transformation that the solutions are asymptotic to parabolic cylinder functions ~\citep{Nayfeh2000}.
 In particular, define $\zeta(s)$ such that when $\mu_1 \leq s\leq \mu_2$

 where $a$ is a constant chosen to so that the interval $\mu_1\leq s\leq \mu_2$ is mapped to $-1\leq \zeta \leq 1$.
 The required value of $a$ is

-$a$ can be interpreted as the size of the forbidden region in Similar expressions involving suitably chosen branches of the square roots ensure $\zeta(s)$ is a regular function, and that the regions where $Q>0$ are mapped to $\zeta^2>1$, and the region where $Q<0$ is mapped to the region $\zeta^2 < 1$.
+$a$ can be interpreted as the size of the `classically forbidden region' in a quantum mechanical tunneling problem.
+Similar expressions involving suitably chosen branches of the square roots ensure $\zeta(s)$ is a regular function, and that the regions where $Q>0$ are mapped to $\zeta^2>1$, and the region where $Q<0$ is mapped to the region $\zeta^2 < 1$.
 Namely, for $1\leq s\leq \mu_1$, set

 And when $\mu_2 \leq s \leq r_2/r_1$ set

 With this variable transformation, $\zeta$ is a smooth function of $s$ and the original equation for $u$ can be transformed into the following related equation for $v(\zeta)$, where $v \equiv (4a^2(\zeta^2-1)/Q)^{1/4}u$: